lightninglabs/faraday/accounting/docs.md

 - Reference: unique payment id: preimage: -1, note that -1 is a special marker for fees.
 - Note: the preimage for the payment, which serves as proof of payment.

+### Forward
+Forward represents a forward through or node.

+- Amount: Zero, forwards do not change our balance except for fees, which are separated out.
+- TxID: not set for forwards
+- Reference: not set for forwards
+- Note: the channels that the forward passed through, and the amounts moved.

+### Forward Fee
+Forward fee entries represent the fees we earned from forwarding payments.

+- Amount: The amount of fees we earned from the forward.
+- TxID: not set for forwards
+- Reference: not set for forwards
+- Note: not set for forwards